mbarnettHMX/beneficial-ownership-engine/README.md

 Beneficial Ownership Engine consists of three components:

-- Pipeline: Python package that uses graph modeling techniques to detect networks of closely-related entities.
+    1. Processing Pipeline: Python package that manages processing of the seven (7) required input files using graph modeling techniques to detect networks of closely-related entities.
-- API: FastAPI interface that supports querying of the entity report using outputs produced by the entity relationship modeling pipeline.
+    2. API: A FastAPI interface for querying the entity report produced by the Beneficial Ownership Processing pipeline.
-- Report: React-based application that enables viewing of the entity narrative report and exporting the report to a PDF file.
+    3. Report: A React-based application that enables viewing of the entity narrative report and exporting the report to a PDF file.
+The [Beneficial Ownership Power BI template](https://github.com/mbarnettHMX/beneficial-ownership-engine/powerbi/TransparencyEngine.pbit) provides access to these reorts.

 ## Getting Started